camrenkhoury/geneticsdrosophilaproject/README.md

 ## **Repository Structure**

-This repository contains both the current backend/client structure and older modules that still remain part of the working system.
+This repository contains the backend, GUI, shared definitions, hardware-control code, and vision code that make up the working system.

 ```text
 geneticsdrosophiliaproject/